chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 | ![ Partial autocorrelation](/assets/images/kaituna-project/pcaf.jpg "PCAF") |
 | ![ Lag plots](/assets/images/kaituna-project/lag-plots.jpg "Lag plots") |

 It can be seen that correlation exists potentially up to 7 days prior to any given day.
-Interestingly, the 2nd day's lag is not significant.
-The lag plots indicate some sort of nonlinear effect at longer lags.
+However, it's important to consider an actual reason why this might be the case.
+In my opinion, it's unlikely that the flow from 7 days ago is actually going to impact the flow today.
+Furthermore, the only truly strong effect is from the previous day's flow.
+There is some nonlinear effect at higher lags, but this could be due to noise.
+While it's worth checking if using 7 days of data helps, I would tend towards only considering the previous day's flow as important.

 ## Mutual information
 I also looked at mutual information, particularly the amount contained within rainfall and lake level.
 I found that rainfall had 0.11 units and lake level had 0.62 units.

+TODO: Investigate the MI of the lagged features

 ## PCA
 Finally, I decided to evaluate the PCA components of rainfall and lake level.
 I would expect these to be correlated and so using PCA may reveal new underlying relationships that are useful.